One of the key messages of the upcoming NRF 2020 Retail’s Big Show is: “Vision isn’t something you have, it’s something you do.”

 However, this shift in behaviour means customers are considerably more likely to walk out of a store when an experience is poor, causing lost revenue and a long-term impact on future sales opportunities.

-Retail leaders at the event will also focus on how retailers can improve the customer experience in-store.
+Retail leaders at the event will also focus on how retailers can improve the customer experience in-store by investing in retail tech, such as appointment scheduling software and queue management software.

 Modern consumers lack the patience of their predecessors, with the average wait time in line sitting at a mere six minutes before walking out without service.
 They’re also considerably more likely to share their poor experiences with others.
 According to Qudini research, 44% of customers tell their friends and family about a poor experience, and 21% will share about it on social media (only 22% do nothing).